hosua/CPP-Cards/README.md

+# CPP-Cards
+Text-based card game engine in C++

+TO DO:
+- Add a ``sort()`` function for Card vectors
+- Make War game

+You can test and see some basic implementations of the engine by compiling and running ``test.cpp``, and reading through its source code.
+It goes over the function overloading and the use of most of the available functions.

+Most of this information is also commented in the code, so please be sure to check out the comments as well if anything doesn't make sense to you.

+I highly recommend using the overloaded operators shown in ``Overloads.h``.
+They do most of the things that are in ``Paint.h`` but are more intuitive to understand.

+This is currently a work in progress.
+I plan on implementing a few games using this engine.

 # Getting Started
-Please note that this guide assumes that you have ``gcc/g++`` installed on your computer.
+Please note that this guide assumes that you have ``gcc/g++`` installed **and** eadded to your system variable PATH on your computer.
 You will need it to compile this program.
 If you do not, please see a guide on how to do that for your operating system.
 This guide **will not** go over how to do that.

 ### Windows